Charity: When You Wish Upon a Star

 Reports to: Head of Fundraising

 When You Wish Upon a Star has a simple mission, to grant the Wishes of children living with a life threatening illness between the ages of 4 to 16 years of age.
-Our Wishes have the power to transform the lives of the children and families we work with and since 1990 we have proudly granted over 18500 Wishes across the UK.
+The charity was founded in Nottingham by Barbara White OBE who was so inspired by a seriously ill four year old with a dream to meet Mickey Mouse that she wanted to bring smiles to the faces of many more brave and courageous children.
+Our Wishes have the power to transform the lives of the children and families we work with and since 1990 we have proudly granted over 18,500 Wishes across the UK.

 We believe every child deserves to smile and we can provide time away, giving children and their families something to look forward to through times of uncertainty and often financial as well as emotional strain.
 Wishes allow the family to put their child’s illness on hold as they have fun and create precious memories.

-- To carry out any additional reasonable duties as requested by the Head of Fundraising.
+- To carry out any additional reasonable duties as requested by Head of Fundraising.

 - Adhere to all the organisation’s standards, policies and procedures

-- Comply with GDPR regulations ensuring information remains confidential and keep updated with relevant charity law and legislation.
+- Comply with the data protection regulations ensuring that information remains confidential and keep updated with relevant charity law and legislation including GDPR

 - Take responsibility for personal learning and development to support the learning and development of others and the whole organisation